 Fr.
 Tom Kadera is the Adjutant Judicial Vicar.
 He has been appointed by the Bishop to assist the Judicial Vicar in the administration of the Tribunal, judge cases and in advising the Bishop in canonical matters.
 He is also delegated to grant permissions and dispensations for marriages.

-Connie Kassahn is the Tribunal Case Instructor.
+Tribunal Case Instructor.
 She assists the Judicial Vicar in the administration of the Tribunal, and helps the Judicial Vicar and Judges instruct cases.

 The Diocese of Cheyenne welcomes Maria Henschel as Ecclesiastical Notary in the Tribunal Office.
 Maria assists the Tribunal Case Manager and authenticating all judicial acts of the Tribunal.